What to Measure

 Here are a few more tips for particular measurements:

-Every harness saddle is different so if you are wanting to order just a replacement bellyband measure the current belly band, end to end on the back – both the length and width.
-If you need a larger or shorter belly band, decide on the length based on the girth you have measured.
-You want the buckles on the bellyband to buckle in the center of 5 holes if it fits perfectly.
-You will also need to indicate the width of the strap to which the new bellyband will buckle so that the buckle size is correct.
+Every harness saddle is different so if you are wanting to order just a replacement girth measure the current girth, end to end on the back – both the length and width.
+If you need a larger or girth band, decide on the length based on the girth you have measured.
+You will also need to indicate the width of the strap to which the new girth will buckle, so that the buckle size is correct.

 We sell harnesses by size categories, which include:

-- VSE: Mini A, B, C, Mini Donkey/Mule, Shetland, Small Pony, Standard Donkey,
+- VSE: Mini A, B and C, Mini Donkey/Mule, Shetland, Small Pony, and Standard Donkey

-- Horse: Large Pony, Cob, Halflinger, Horse, Large Horse, Mammoth Donkey
+- Horse: Large Pony, Cob, Halflinger, Horse, Large Horse and Mammoth Donkey

 To choose your size, please refer to these guidelines.
 If you don’t see exactly what you need, remember we’re always glad to make custom items – or swap out one piece that isn’t just right – to be sure you and your equine and comfy and happy.